 It is the amount of time that the flavours from the wine stay in the mouth after swallowing it.

-It is the wine making process where the colour, flavour and tannins are transferred from the grape skins to the grape juice.
+The winemaking process where the colour, flavour and tannins are transferred from the grape skins to the grape juice.

 It refers to the stage in which wine has reached their peak of complexity and it is in their ideal stage to drink.